An open letter to CMOs Back when uberbrand attended the 2018 annual CMO Summit on...

 Don’t forget the old rules still apply, the tools are just different.

 In order to survive and succeed, effective branding is essential.
 Far more than just trending content, it permeates everything your company does.
-It guides all your communications, across the complete customer experience – every touch point, from digital to print to instore and everywhere in between.
+It guides all your brand-led communications, across the complete customer experience – every touch point, from digital to print to instore and everywhere in between.
 It’s the strategy that gives you the purpose to carve out a space to step into, leading a base of hard-earned advocates.

 “When you can see the bigger picture, branding is really everything when it comes to good marketing.”